sguillory6/aws-infrastructure-templates/README.md

 * VPC
-* Public subnets in up to 3 AZs (availability zones) - Used for access to services from public internet and host the NAT Gateway for servers in public and management subnets to access internet.
+* Public subnets in up to 3 AZs (availability zones) - Used for access to services from public internet and host the NAT Gateway for servers in private subnets to access internet.
 * Private subnets in up to 3 AZs - Used for services that will only be accessed from SWA or public subnets.
 * Data subnets in up to 3 AZs - Used for running data services such as RDS or Gemfire.
 Should only be accessible from private subnets.
-* Management Subnets in up to 3 AZs - Used for management of other subnets such as bastion hosts and DNS services.
 * Route tables and default entries for each subnet created
 * NACLs
 * Default SSH security group
 * Internet Gateway (IGW) if any public subnet is created
-* NAT Gateways for each AZ that contains a private and/or management subnet if the public subnet exists (Internet gateway required for NAT)
+* NAT Gateways for each AZ that contains a private subnet if the public subnet exists (Internet gateway required for NAT)
 * Elastic IPs - one for each NAT Gateway in each of the 3 AZs
 * VPN Gateway (VPG) to connect to Direct Connect if requested